sipios/poka-yoke/intellij/java/README.md

 - Avoid using `@DirtyContext` in a test class
 - Avoid using primary type in entity with generated ID
 - Avoid using primary on a nullable field in an entity

-Why should you avoid using @DirtiesContext :

-@DirtiesContext will force Spring to reload the context after the test.
-It can be very slow and it is not necessary in most of the cases.